Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 Need help with your case?
 That’s why we’re here.

-At Burriss and Ridgeway, we have years of experience with SC Workers’ Comp laws.
+At Burriss and Ridgeway, we have years of experience with SC Workers’ Compensation laws.
 We know how to negotiate the best settlement for you and we know when we need to take a case to court to fight for your rights for compensation.

 We cover the entire state of South Carolina with offices in Lexington, Orangeburg, and Columbia, SC.